by Lisa Steele

 Application: Provide an area accessible to your flock where they can bathe.
 Dry, loose dirt and sand is a good base for the bathing area and adding some wood ash and dried herbs are extremely beneficial.

 The wood ash helps to smother parasites while providing Vitamin K (which is a clotting agent) and detoxifying benefits if your chickens nibble a bit as they bathe as they are prone to do and the herbs also assist in repelling parasites.

 Herbs such as rosemary, lavender, thyme, and yarrow are all good choices for dust bath herbs.

 Apple Cider Vinegar

-Purpose: Helps keep water clean, preventing growth of algae and bacteria.
+Purpose: Help keep the water clean, preventing the growth of algae and bacteria.

 Assists in intestinal health and aids in digestion.

 Assists in calcium absorption.
 Promotes respiratory health.
 Antiseptic properties promote overall health.

 Application: One Tablespoon ACV per gallon of water several times a week (use raw, organic apple cider vinegar with the ‘mother’ such as Bragg).